Call for a FREE Consultation: (916) 438-1819 or (800) 391-8219

 How long can a private investigator follow you after filing a workers’ compensation claim?

-In this video, we’re going to address how long a private investigator can follow you after you have filed a workers’ compensation claim in California.
+In this video, we will address how long a private investigator can follow you after you have filed a workers’ compensation claim in California.

 Please click here to view the video.

-In this video, we’re going to address how long a private investigator can follow you after you have filed a workers’ compensation claim in California.
+In this video, we will address how long a private investigator can follow you after you have filed a workers’ compensation claim in California.
 My name is Matt Eason.
 I’ve been practicing employment and workers’ compensation rights here in Sacramento for over 25 years, and it’s not uncommon for our clients to have anxiety or fear that someone is following them as it relates to their claim.
-More importantly, we’re going to talk about why they’re following you and what’s likely to happen, and what you should be concerned or not concerned about.
+More importantly, we will discuss why they’re following you, what’s likely to happen, and what you should be concerned about.

-If you suffered a clear on-the-job injury, and everybody knows that you’re hurt, there is no likelihood that they’re going to really try and follow you.
-For example, if you had a fall at a construction site and you broke your leg.
-At the site, you were taken by ambulance to the hospital, and you had surgery at the hospital, then there is no real reason to be concerned that they’re going to be following you for a period of time.
+If you suffered an apparent on-the-job injury, and everybody knows you’re hurt, there is no likelihood they will try and follow you.
+For example, if you fell at a construction site and broke your leg.
+At the site, you were taken by ambulance to the hospital, and you had surgery at the hospital.
+Then there is no real reason to be concerned that they will follow you for some time.
 That injury happened.
 People saw it.
 The fact that you went to the hospital proves that you were injured.
-The fact that you had surgery on your leg proves that you were injured.
-So there’s no real anxiety or reason to pay money to follow you for that injury.
+The fact that you had surgery on your leg demonstrates that you were injured.
+So, there’s no natural anxiety or reason to pay money to follow you for that injury.

-In the alternative, if you have the type of injury that nobody saw it occur, nobody really knows for sure if you’re injured, the doctors may be somewhat conflicted about what your limitations are.
-Well, then you are right to be followed because they want to try and find some evidence of you are actually hurt or are you exaggerating your injuries.
-For example, the warehouse worker who claims it can be longer lift anything over 20 pounds, but yet did not have a specific injury happen to them that anyone witnessed.
-The doctors, upon examination, are finding only soft tissue type injuries.
-There’s probably a legit concern that someone would follow you in hopes that they will see you doing something that you should not be doing.
+In the alternative, if you have the type of injury that nobody saw occur, nobody knows for sure if you’re injured.
+The doctors may be somewhat conflicted about your limitations.
+Well, then, you are right to be followed because they want to try and find that you are hurt or if there is some evidence to exaggerate your injuries.
+For example, warehouse workers claim they can no longer lift anything over 20 pounds and did not have a specific injury that anyone had witnessed.
+The doctors, upon examination, found only soft tissue injuries.
+There’s probably a legitimate concern that someone would follow you, hoping they see you doing something you should not be doing.

-Likewise, to go back to the prior person who broke their leg and had the surgery, if you were to fast forward past a normal recovery time for that, and that person is claiming they can’t walk and there’s no medical evidence to really support that other than subjective complaints then you should expect they’re going to have someone follow you to try and catch you in the act of doing something you said you could not do.
-The point of it all really boils down to you should not have any anxiety about being followed if your claims are clear and obvious.
+Likewise, to go back to the prior person who broke their leg and had the surgery, if you were to fast forward past an average recovery time for that, and that person is claiming they can’t walk.
+There’s no medical evidence to support that other than subjective complaints; you should expect they will have someone follow you to try and catch you in the act of doing something you said you could not do.
+The point of it all boils down to you should not have any anxiety about being followed if your claims are straightforward.

-To look at it another way in the simplest of terms, if it’s clear that you were injured on the job, and it’s clear that you suffered an injury based on medical imaging, medical diagnosis then the chances of you being followed very small.
-In contrast, if there is a dispute as to whether not you were actually ever injured or more likely that your injuries are not as significant as you say they are, and the evidence really isn’t supporting you it’s only your subjective testimony, then there is a much greater chance that they are going to follow you.
-The length of time they follow you really depends on the size of your case and other factors of whether or not they’re having success in catching you in the act of doing things you should not do things like that.
+To look at it another way, in the simplest of terms, if it’s clear that you were injured on the job, and it’s clear that you suffered an injury based on medical imaging, or medical diagnosis, then the chances of you being followed very small.
+In contrast, if there is a dispute about whether or not you were ever injured, it is more likely that your injuries are not as significant as you say they are.
+If the evidence doesn’t support you, it’s only your subjective testimony; there is a greater chance that they will follow you.
+The length of time they follow you depends on the size of your case and other factors, such as whether or not they’re succeeding in catching you in the act of doing things you should not do.

-In short, if you’ve got clear evidence of an injury and clear evidence of ongoing problems from objective films and objective reports, then you really should not have any serious anxiety about being followed.
+In short, if you’ve got clear evidence of an injury and clear evidence of ongoing problems from objective films and objective reports, then you really should not have any severe anxiety about being followed.
 Your injuries are substantiated.
-In contrast, if there is a real concern of you ever being hurt on the job at all, and more importantly, there’s a concern that your injuries are being inflated and you’re making things up, then there’s a greater chance you’re going to be followed.
-The point of it all is to be truthful in your workers’ compensation case.
-Be upfront, be frank, and you shouldn’t have any anxiety about what they see or don’t see because you are telling the truth.
+In contrast, if there is a genuine concern of you ever being hurt on the job, and more importantly, there’s a concern that your injuries are being inflated and you’re making things up, then there’s a greater chance you’ll be followed.
+The point is to be truthful in your workers’ compensation case.
+Be upfront, be frank, and you shouldn’t be anxious about what they see or don’t see because you are telling the truth.

-If you’ve been injured on the job and your having anxiety about someone following you and wanted to know if it’s appropriate or not and when will it end or how do you get it to end, we hope you will consider reaching out to one of the worker compensation attorneys at Eason & Tambornini.
+If you’ve been injured on the job and your having anxiety about someone following you and want to know if it’s appropriate or not, when it will end, or how you get it to end, we hope you will consider reaching out to one of the worker compensation attorneys at Eason & Tambornini.